 As well as being the leaseholder of various tenements across the East End and Town divisions of Chewton Mendip, William also appears to have rented property in East End from the Reverend Thomas SECCOMBE, who was the vicar at nearby Cameley.
 This appears to have been land to the east of Lower East End Farm and may have included a dwelling house on the corner of East End Lane and Honeywell Lane which no longer exists, and a barn and stable on the site of modern Honeywell Cottage.
 William also seems to have rented property from SECCOMBE in the Town division, but this has not yet been identified.
 The Chewton Mendip Land Tax Assessments suggest that William's family continued to rent these properties until 1796, with John ROBERTS shown as the occupier in later assessments.
-The change of occupancy may have occured as the result of the Rev. SECCOMBE's death in August 1796.
+The change of occupancy may have occurred as the result of the Rev. SECCOMBE's death in August 1796.

 The Land Tax Assessments also provide evidence for the family's connection with Bathway as they show William as the "proprietor" and "occupier" of land in the Middlesex division of Chewton Mendip, within which Bathway Farm was located.
 The earliest record linking William to this land is dated 1781, however the Land Tax Assessments for the years 1768-1780 are missing so it is possible that William occupied this land for some time prior to this.
 The 1740 and 1797 maps of Chewton Mendip show that the Bathway Farm site belonged to the HOUSE family, so presumably William was renting the property from them.